Vovka7Surnyk/DevOpsTask/README.md

 This project was created to to parse nginx logs, convert it to csv and store it into Git

-1. Download all files from This repo
+1. Fork this project to your repository Download all files to the local project folder

 2. Fill in `EMAIL`, `NAME`, `REPO` fields in the variables file in the same way as indicated in the file.